Kamuri-chan/KamuriBot/README.md

 Learning purpose only!

 # Usage
-The bot isn't currently online, so I can't get you to use it.
-But if you want to create your own bot using mine as base, go on.
+The bot isn't currently online, so I can't get you to use it.\n But if you want to create your own bot using mine as base, go on.

 # The current commands on the bot: